waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   1. Reset all switches to OFF (0,0,0).
   2. Activate in order: S3 (ON), S2 (ON), S1 (ON).
   3. Verify path at (6,8) and (10,6).
 - Current Progress: Resetting switches.
-S1 toggling to OFF.
+S1 toggled to OFF.
+Next: Move to Switch 2.

 # Area Notes
 - Warehouse Entrance: Unseen warp in southeast quadrant.